 Principle #3 – Assume variability; preserve options

-Systems builders tend to have a natural inclination to try to reduce variability.
-It just seems that the more you think you know and have already decided, the further along you are.
-But this is often not the case.
+System developers are inclined to try to reduce variability.
+That’s just human nature.
+It seems that the more you think you know and have already decided, the further along you think you are.
+But that’s often not the case.

-While it is true that variability can lead to bad outcomes, the opposite case can also be true.
+While it’s true that variability can lead to bad outcomes, the opposite case can also be true.

-Variability is not inherently bad or good.
-Rather, it is the economics associated with the timing and type of variability that determines the outcomes.
-A focus on eliminating variability too soon perpetuates a risk avoidance culture wherein people can’t make mistakes and gain experience by learning what works and what doesn’t.
+Variability is inherently neither bad or good.
+Rather, the economics associated with the timing and type of variability is what determines the value of the outcomes.
+And a focus on eliminating variability too soon perpetuates a risk-avoidance culture, where people feel they can’t make mistakes and learn from experience what works and what doesn’t.

-A better approach, referred to as Set-based Design or Set-based Concurrent Engineering , is illustrated in the figure below.
+A better approach, referred to as Set-based Design (SBD) or Set-based Concurrent Engineering (SBCE), is illustrated in Figure 1 .

-In this approach, the systems builder initially casts a wide net by considering multiple design choices at the start.
-Thereafter, they continuously evaluate economic and technical tradeoffs—typically as exhibited by objective evidence presented at integration learning points.
-They then eliminate the weaker options over time; and finally, converge on a final design, based on the knowledge that has been gained to that point.
+In this method, developers cast a wider design net initially, considering multiple design choices at the start.
+After that, they continuously evaluate economic and technical trade-offs—typically as exhibited by the objective evidence presented at integration learning points.
+Then, they eliminate the weaker options over time and ultimately converge on a final design, based on the knowledge gained to that point.

-This process leaves design options open as long as possible, converges as and when necessary, and produces more optimal technical and economic outcomes.
+This process leaves design options open for as long as possible, converges when necessary, and produces more optimal technical and economic outcomes.

 Learn More Iansiti, Marco.
 “Shooting the Rapids: Managing Product Development in Turbulent Environments.”
-California Management Review 38 (1995): 37–58.
+California Management Review, 38.
+1995.
 Ward, Allan C. and Durward Sobek.
 Lean Product and Process Development.
 Lean Enterprise Institute Inc., 2014.

 Last update: 22 October, 2017